 Research shows that when women say they do not feel they can adequately care for a child, it is important to listen to them.
 According to studies, unintended and unwanted pregnancies can have negative physical health and psychological outcomes.
 These include higher illness and mortality for both mother and child, as well as poor academic performance and poor social adjustment for children.
 These negative outcomes persist even when children are born to adult women with intact marriages and adequate economic resources.

-If you are faced with unwanted pregnancy and are having a hard time adjusting to the idea of being a mother, or if you feel lonely and unsupported, you may benefit from professional help.
+If you are faced with an unwanted pregnancy and are having a hard time adjusting to the idea of being a mother, or if you feel lonely and unsupported, you may benefit from professional help.
 Having a therapist can help you clear your mind and figure out what would be the best solution for you or you and your family.

 Call for a FREE 10-minute phone consultation at (281)267-1742